 If all the sites are covering the topic “appsumo deal” and are ranking well, then we better do so too.

-But why are the first 4 boxes mainly red?
+Why are the first 4 boxes mainly red.
 YET they are ranking on the top 4 results?

 Does it mean that MM is not accurate?

 If you examine further, you’ll realize that the top 4 results all belong to appsumo.com.

 And the keyword in question here is “Appsumo deals”

 Of course, they can rank #1-4 even though their content is not optimized for the keyword.

 The brand signals and authority overpowers any content optimization.

 If you’re trying to rank for this keyword, there’s no point mimicking the top 4 results.

 What you need to examine closely is the 5th result – 99signals.com.